pavanpagan/Android-widgets-basics/README.md

 # Android-widgets-basics
-Its simple android app which shows all the basic widget options
+Its a simple android app which shows all the basic widget options